StarRocks/starrocks/docs/en/data_source/data_cache_warmup.md

 ## How it works

-StarRocks provides the `CACHE SELECT` syntax to implement Data Cache Warmup.
-Before using `CACHE SELECT`, make sure that the Data Cache feature has been enabled.
+StarRocks provides the CACHE SELECT syntax to implement Data Cache Warmup.
+Before using CACHE SELECT, make sure that the Data Cache feature has been enabled.

-Syntax of `CACHE SELECT`:
+Syntax of CACHE SELECT:

 ```sql
 CACHE SELECT <column_name> [, ...]